ECB Preview: Back to balanced risk? - Scotiabank

 ECB Preview: Back to balanced risk? - ScotiabankBy Sandeep Kanihama

-Frédéric Prêtet, Research Analyst at Scotiabank, expects no change in the management of ECB monetary policy when the Committee meets on March 9 and suggests that the focus will therefore mainly be on the outlook for the macroeconomic scenario and any hint of a more hawkish bias.
+Frédéric Prêtet, Research Analyst at Scotiabank, expects no change in the management of ECB monetary policy when the Committee meets today and suggests that the focus will therefore mainly be on the outlook for the macroeconomic scenario and any hint of a more hawkish bias.

 Key Quotes